Days before her 3-year-old daughter was discovered dead, her mother texted, “I’m going to kill her.”

 Jurors heard Priest hitting Kaylee in the head and calling her a “f****** brat,” as well as hearing the girl cry “in a scared tone.”

-Neighbors in a flat below at Kingshurst House in Solihull recalled hearing it on one occasion.
+Neighbors in the flat below at one point.
 “The summary has come to an end.”